-This year, Forbes Magazine started what it calls the “American Dream Index.”
-It is based on seven statistical measures of material prosperity: bankruptcies, building permits, entrepreneurship, goods-producing employment, the labor participation rate, layoffs, and unemployment claims.
+This year, Forbes magazine started what it calls the “American Dream Index” based on seven statistical measures of material prosperity: bankruptcies, building permits, entrepreneurship, goods-producing employment, the labor participation rate, layoffs, and unemployment claims.
 This kind of characterization is commonplace today, and very different from the original spirit of the American dream.

-One thing is clear: Bringing back the fevered housing dream of a decade ago would not be in the public interest.
-In “House Lust: America’s Obsession With Our Homes,” published in 2008, Daniel McGinn marveled at the craving for housing in that era: “In many neighborhoods, if you’d judged the nation’s interests by its backyard-barbecue conversation — settings where subjects like war, death, and politics are risky conversational gambits — a lot of people find homes to be more compelling than any geopolitical struggle.”
+One thing is clear: bringing back the fevered housing dream of a decade ago would not be in the public interest.
+In “House Lust: America’s Obsession with Our Homes,” published in 2008, Daniel McGinn marvels at the craving for housing in that era: “In many neighborhoods, if you’d judged the nation’s interests by its backyard-barbecue conversation — settings where subjects like war, death, and politics are risky conversational gambits — a lot of people find homes to be more compelling than any geopolitical struggle.”

-Article by Stacy Radacon, she stated, “Spending more than you earn can put you in a dangerous hole of debt.”
-On the bright side, you won't be in there alone: Per the National Foundation for Credit Counseling, one in three American households carries credit card debt from month to month.
-And among those balances-carrying households, the average credit-card debt is $16,048, per financial research firm Value Penguin.
+Stacy Radacon states, “Spending more than you earn can put you in a dangerous hole of debt.”
+On the bright side, you won’t be there alone: per the National Foundation for Credit Counseling, one in three American households carries credit card debt from month to month.
+Among those balances-carrying households, the average credit card debt is $16,048, per financial research firm Value Penguin.

 What can you do about your situation?
-Again, you need to have a budget to make sure you have more money coming in than going out.
-With the availability of credit, it's easy to fall into thinking you can afford more than you can.
-But, as Knight Kiplinger has pointed out, "the biggest barrier to becoming rich is living like you're rich before you are."

-Even once you are rich, you may still want to live like you're not.
-Per U.S. Trust's Insights on Wealth and Worth survey, most millionaires don't consider themselves "wealthy."
-If you don't think of yourself as well off, and you maintain the same lifestyle after

-Your income and savings increase, you can put away even more of your short- and long-term goals without losing an ounce of comfort.
+Again, you need to have a budget in order to make sure you have more money coming in than going out.
+With the availability of credit, it’s easy to fall into thinking you can afford more than you can.
+But, as Knight Kiplinger has pointed out, “the biggest barrier to becoming rich is living like you’re rich before you are.”
+Even once you are rich, you may still want to live like you’re not.
+Per U.S. Trust’s Insights on Wealth and Worth survey, most millionaires don’t consider themselves wealthy.
+If you don’t think of yourself as well off and you maintain the same lifestyle after your income and savings increase, you can put away even more of your short- and long-term goals without losing an ounce of comfort.

-Article by Stacy Radacon, she stated, “No, we're not suggesting that you search for loose change under your sofa cushions.”
-Rather, cutting seemingly insignificant expenses—such as

-Baggage charges on your flights, late-payment penalties on your bills and out-of-network ATM fees on your cash withdrawals—can add up to substantial savings.
+Stacy Radacon argues that “no, we’re not suggesting that you search for loose change under your sofa cushions.”
+Rather, cutting seemingly insignificant expenses—such as baggage charges on flights, late payment penalties on bills, and out-of-network ATM fees on your cash withdrawals—can add up to substantial savings.

-Investing fees attached to mutual funds and 401 (k) plans can be especially be detrimental.
-For example, let's assume you currently have $25,000 saved in your 401(k) and earn 7% a year, on average.
-If you pay fees and expenses of 0.5% a year, you’ re account would grow to $227,000 after 35 years.
-But increasing the extra charges

-THE CHAPTER 2 “THE TRUTHS AND UNTRUTHS”

-to 1.5 % manually would mean your account would grow to just $163,000 over that time more than you realize.
-Pay attention to the fine print, and avoid those sneaky extra charges.
-You can skip airline baggage fees by packing lightly and bringing only a carry-on or by flying Southwest Airlines, which allows you to check two bags free if you make a late payment on a credit card.
-Ask the issuer to waive the fee.

-Long-time customers who usually pay on time are often given a pass.
+Investing fees attached to mutual funds and 401 (k) plans can be especially detrimental.
+For example, let’s assume you currently have $25,000 saved in your 401(k) and earn 7% a year on average.
+If you pay fees and expenses of 0.5% a year, your account would grow to $227,000 after thirty-five years.
+But increasing the extra charges to 1.5 % annually would mean your account would grow to just $163,000 over that time.
+Pay attention to the fine print and avoid those sneaky extra charges.
+You can skip airline baggage fees by packing lightly and bringing only a carry-on or by flying Southwest Airlines, which allows you to check two bags for free.
+If you make a late payment on a credit card, ask the issuer to waive the fee.
+Longtime customers who usually pay on time are often given a pass.